bridgetownrb/bridgetown/bridgetown-website/src/_docs/installation.md

 ---
 order: 2
-title: Installation
+title: Installation Guides
-description: Official guide to install Bridgetown on macOS, GNU/Linux or Windows.
+description: Official guides to install Bridgetown on macOS, GNU/Linux or Windows.
 top_section: Setup
 category: installation
 ---

 Bridgetown is software written in Ruby, a friendly programming language that maximizes programmer happiness and makes it easy to build and customize open source projects.
 You will need to install Bridgetown as a Gem after you set up your Ruby language environment.
 You will also need to install Node and Yarn to manage your website's frontend assets.

+{:.note}
+For a quick summary of how to install Bridgetown, read [Getting Started](/docs/).
+What follows are more in-depth guides to setting up your developer or server environments.

 ## Requirements